 - Soft Landing can recycle mattresses.

-- SITA Resource Recovery and Service Centres can help recycle e-waste, televisions, and computers.
+- SUEZ Resource Recovery and Service Centres can help recycle e-waste, televisions, and computers.

 Curbside cleanup (chuck-out week)

 The days of chuck-out week are growing old in many areas, but lots of councils still hold them.
 Normally your street will have two weeks each year where you can place hard rubbish, including bulky items like furniture, on the curb for collection.